-The midwives at SF Birth Center are UCSF trained Certified Nurse-Midwives who are drawn to give intimate, comprehensive, and holistic midwifery care.
-We have chosen to work at SFBC because this setting offers a unique opportunity to care for women and families in a way that encourages personal hands-on interaction and collaborative decision-making.
-As midwives, our greatest joy is watching strong women become empowered by birth and helping build healthy families.
+San Francisco Birth Center is committed to comprehensive, intimate, holistic midwifery care.
+Our midwives have chosen to work at SF Birth Center because this setting offers a unique opportunity to provide care in a way that encourages personal hands-on interaction and collaborative decision-making.
+Our greatest joys are watching people become empowered by birth and helping to build healthy families.

 Sara Van Acker

 Sara is a Certified Nurse-Midwife and Women’s Health Nurse Practitioner who completed her training at UCSF.
 Her path to midwifery began as a doula at San Francisco General Hospital and has included various international and domestic projects, including a midwifery fellowship at Holy Family Birth Services in Weslaco, TX and as a nurse-midwife at Santa Rosa Birth Center.
 Sara’s practice is rooted in the strong belief that families deserve holistic, client-centered choices for their birth and reproductive health care services, and she is overjoyed to have co-founded San Francisco Birth Center as an alternative option to childbearing families in San Francisco.
 Sara is also the new mama to a baby girl, an experience that has deepened her commitment to supporting families through the transitions of parenthood.